-These mixers got in contact with eachother in 1985 at their high school and both were/are great admirers of Ben Liebrand!
+These mixers got in contact with each other in 1985 at their high school and had great interest in audio mixing!

 Since then they start working with analoq equipment (Turntables, a tape deck etc.) they learned about as much as there is to learn about beat- and harmonious mixing, oldskool style.